 You are all Christian leaders.
 You do the uncomfortable thing because it is right.
 You do the hard thing, the right thing.
 It is possible, and it can be done.
 You can move those children to loving homes, we have done it, so it can be done!

 Last month, HCW’s Child Welfare Programs Liaison Mohamed Nabieu (Nabs) presented about his experience growing up in an orphanage to a special panel at the 1MILLIONHOME/Agape Family Reintegration Workshop in Nairobi, Kenya.
-Nabs, Ruth Wacuka and Peter Mthui (both from Kenya) shared their experiences as "care leavers," children who age out of institutional care without being placed in a family, in order to help child welfare advocates understand the impact of growing up in an institution.
+Nabs, Ruth Wacuka and Peter Mthui (both from Kenya) shared their experiences as "care leavers," children who age out of institutional care without being placed in a family.
+The care leavers are on a mission to help child welfare advocates understand the impact of growing up in an institution, and encourage the the reintegration of families.
 The panel presentation was extremely well-received by the workshop participants, prompting many follow-up questions.

 Having grown up in different countries and orphanages, the stories of Peter, Ruth and Nabs are unique, but they share many similarities.
 They are passionate and compelling advocates for children in institutional care, and their stories are gaining a great deal of interest among child welfare programs around the world.
 The trio will be presenting again at the World Without Orphans Global Forum in Chiang Mai, Thailand this October.